frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/manage-foreign-exchange-difference.md

 ####Scenario

 Below is the Sales Invoice for a customer in Europe.
-The base currency of a Company in USD.
+The base currency of a organization in USD.
 Sales Invoice is  made at the exchange rate (USD to Eur) of 1.128.

 ![Sales Invoice]({{docs_base_url}}/assets/img/articles/Selection_576.png)